The optimality of (stochastic) veto delegation: Characterization

 We first briefly discuss the extreme case when $\pu=0$.
 In this case, the principal can never do better than opting for the status quo option, and there exists a \textit{pooling equilibrium} in which he maintains the status quo regardless of the state.
 Nevertheless, there also exists a \textit{fully separating equilibrium}, in which the agent is strictly better off.
 In the separating equilibrium, the principal commits to the veto mechanism $(\amap^*, \pmap^* )$ where $\amap^*(\theta) = \theta$ and $\pmap^*(\theta) = {\theta}/{(\theta - \pv)}$.
 That is, given the agent's reported state $θ$, the principal uses veto with probability $\frac{θ}{θ - \pv}$ and chooses option $\amap( θ ) = θ$ with the complementary probability.
 This mechanism is incentive-compatible, and the principal's ex ante payoff is the same as that of the pooling equilibrium.
 The separating equilibrium is the limit of equilibria with $\pu< 0$, as discussed later.

 From now on, assume $\pu< 0$.
 By \Cref{prp:main}, we focus on veto mechanisms and the principal's maximization problem \eqref{model:dm1} reduces to

 Perturbing $\pmap({\state'})$ and $\amap({\state'})$ at some state $\state'$ will not impact the validity of constraints~\eqref{eq-ic} for other states $\theta \neq \theta'$, as long as the agent's payoff remains fixed at $\hat{v}$ when reporting $\theta'$.
 Due to this observation, we first fix some agent utility $\hat{v}$ and solve the principal's maximization problem \textit{state-wisely}.
 Then, we solve for the optimal $\hat{v}$.

-Thus, problem~\eqref{model:dm_M'} is reduced to the following two-step maximization problem: \begin{enumerate} \item For each $θ \in \Theta$ and each agent's utility $\hat{v}\in [\vn,1]$, solve the following optimization problem:
+The original problem~\eqref{model:dm_M'} is reduced to the following two-step maximization problem: \begin{enumerate} \item For each $θ \in \Theta$ and each agent's utility $\hat{v}\in [\vn,1]$, solve the following optimization problem:

 \item Solve for the optimal $\hat{v}$: